Consultation FAQ

 How do I apply?

+Contact Porches about your interest.
 You'll then be directed to submit approximately 20 pages of your novel.
 If it seems to be something that will benefit from a collaborative analysis then you'll submit a hard copy of your novel.
 I'll have read through your novel thoroughly, more than once, by the time we meet.

-How do the novel sessions work?
+How do the novel sessions work during this consultation?

-Usually there are structural issues and so a lot of time is spent on charting and brainstorming and figuring out the novel.
-I usually do a brainstorming exercise outside the novel itself to get us going and to illuminate 1) how plot works, and 2) how plot can release literary writing and themes.
-Toward the end of the workshop we move toward editing individual chapters and evaluating sentence placement for most effective scene development.
+The sessions are one-on-one and they are intense and focused.
+We work and think hard!
+Usually there are structural issues and so a lot of time is spent on structuring or shaping the novel and brainstorming about where the novel is going and the best ways it might get there.
+We may do some brainstorming outside the novel itself to get us going and to illuminate 1) how plot works, and 2) how plot can release literary writing and themes.
+Toward the end of the consultation we move toward editing individual chapters and evaluating sentence placement for most effective scene development.

 How long are the sessions?